landrytiemani/machine-learning/README.md

 # machine-learning-deep-learning
-This repository contains some R and Python codes that I have had to write during graduate studies mostly focussed in Machine learning (Decision Tree, RF, NaiveBayes, SVM..) and Deep learning (CNN, RNN, LSTM, computer vision)
+This repository contains some R and Python codes that I have had to write during Data Sciences Graduate studies mostly focussed in Machine learning (Decision Tree, RF, NaiveBayes, SVM..) and Deep learning (CNN, RNN, LSTM, computer vision)